-Students will then register for thesis credits, research, and write their master's thesis.
+Students should consult with their advisor to plan when to register for thesis credits, this can be done before your final semester.
 Students should discuss the length and level of detail of the thesis with their advisors.
 While it is beyond the scope of this handbook to attempt a comprehensive description of thesis efforts, the graduation packet includes formatting guidelines, and students may use the Plan A theses filed in the Collaboratory as reference.